julianchurchill/text-adventure/README.md

 - [TEST] Consider making the order of statements in the model text irrelevant.
 Currently the deserialisation depends on a strict ordering - this might be a pain and lead to silly errors in the model text that are not obvious to find.

+- [REFACTOR] Deserialisation should be pulled out into seperate classes - ModelDeserialiser, ModelLocationDeserialiser, ItemDeserialiser - all coordinate with a PlainTextDeserialiser used by the PlainTextModelPopulator

+- [TEST] action view includes a cancel button to reset the actions and the title to the top level

 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height

 - [FEATURE] Direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.